-Citing to its decision in Glenwood Regional Medical Center,3 the Board found that the methodology applied by CMS in partially denying the Provider's exception requests for per diem costs which exceeded the cost limit was not consistent with the statute and regulation relating to this issue.

-The Board stated that the regulation at 42 CFR 413.30(f)(1) permits the Provider to request from CMS an exception to the cost limits because it provided atypical services.
-The Board observed that, for fifteen years, the Secretary interpreted the regulation as permitting a provider to recover its reasonable costs that exceeded the cost limits if the provider demonstrated that it met the exception requirements.
-The Provider's exception request was processed in accordance with section 2534.5 of the Provider Reimbursement Manual (PRM),4 issued in July 1994.
+Citing its decision in Hi-Desert Medical Center,2 the Board found that the methodology applied by CMS in partially denying the Provider's exception request for per diem costs that exceeded the cost limit was not consistent with the statute and regulations.
+The Board stated that the regulation at 42 CFR 413.30(f)(1) permits the Provider to request from CMS, an exception to the cost limit because it provided atypical services.
+The Board found that, for fifteen years, the Secretary interpreted the regulation as permitting a provider to recover its reasonable costs that exceeded the cost limits if the provider demonstrated that it met the exception requirements.
+The Provider's exception request was processed in accordance with § 2534.5 of the PRM3 issued in July 1994.
 That section states that the atypical services exception of every hospital-based SNF must be measured from 112 percent of the peer group mean for that hospital-based SNF rather than the SNF's limit.

-Thus, the Board continued, for the purposes of determining the atypical services exception for hospital-based SNFs, CMS replaced the limit with a new "cost limit," i.e., 112 percent of the peer group mean routine services cost.
-It is also undisputed, the Board stated, that 112 percent of the peer group mean of hospital-based SNFs is significantly higher than the hospital's cost limit.
-Thus, under section 2534.5 of the PRM, a reimbursement "gap" is created between the limit and 112 percent of the peer group mean that represents costs incurred by a hospital-based SNF, which it is not allowed to recover.
+Thus, the Board continued, for the purpose of determining the atypical services exception for hospital-based SNFs, CMS replaced the limit with a new "cost limit," i.e., 112 percent of the peer group mean routine services cost.
+It is also undisputed, the Board stated, that 112 percent of the peer group mean of hospital-based SNFs is significantly higher than the routine cost limit.
+Thus, under § 2534.5 of the PRM, a reimbursement "gap" is created between the limit and 112 percent of the peer group mean that represents costs incurred by a hospital-based SNF, which it is not allowed to recover.